Can You Get Addicted to Cocaine After the First Use?

-Drugs like cocaine have reputations for being extremely addictive but still many people will want to try them “just once.”
-It’s easy to wonder, “Just how addictive is cocaine (really)?”
+Drugs like cocaine have reputations for being extremely addictive, but still many people will want to try them “just once.”
+It’s easy to wonder, “just how addictive is cocaine (really)?”

-It’s tough to dispute the fact that cocaine is highly addictive, but the question remains: Can you really get addicted to cocaine after trying it one time?
+It’s tough to dispute the fact that cocaine is highly addictive, but the question remains: can you really get addicted to cocaine after trying it one time?
 The Center for Substance Abuse Research is clear on this point.
 The organization states that, in the case of crack cocaine, the user can become addicted after first use.
 Of course, this will not be true for every person using crack and less likely for people using cocaine in its powder form.

-What Happens the First Time Trying Cocaine?
+What Happens the First Time You Try Cocaine?

 When first used, cocaine produces a number of effects that impact the physical and psychological health of the user.
 Cocaine is a stimulant substance that affects the brain immediately after use.
-In its powder state, cocaine is regularly abused by snorting through the nose.
+In its powder state, cocaine is regularly abused via snorting through the nose.

-In some cases (albeit rare), first-time use can result in heart attacks or seizures and may even be fatal.
+In some cases (albeit rare), first-time cocaine use can result in heart attacks or seizures and may even be fatal.